- How to build a story map—something you already use—from scratch

 Jeff explains what you'll learn in this 90‑second preview…

-Jeff Patton has designed and developed software for the past 14 years on a wide variety of projects from on-line aircraft parts ordering to electronic medical records.
+Jeff has a long, involved history in product design.
+He has designed and developed software for the past 20 years on a wide variety of projects from on-line aircraft parts ordering to electronic medical records.
 Jeff has focused on Agile approaches since working on an early Extreme Programming team in 2000.
-In particular Jeff has specialized in the application of user centered design techniques to improve Agile requirements, planning, and products.
+In particular, he has specialized in the application of user-centered design techniques to improve Agile requirements, planning, and products.